PaulRBerg/hardhat-template/README.md

 This template uses [Husky](https://github.com/typicode/husky) to run automated checks on commit messages, and [Lint Staged](https://github.com/okonet/lint-staged) to automatically format the code with Prettier when making a git commit.

-TODO: also run the foundry test on commit

 ## Usage